C6-YazeedWidyan/MERAKI_Academy_Project_4/readme.md

 Ex.

 - You don't have to register to navigate our web app

-- You can click on the **Home** tab provided in the navigation bar to view the home section
+- You can click on the **Home** tab provided in the header to view the home section

+- In web app you will see games card with small details you can click on it to go to **Game Details** section

+- Once you in **Game Details** you will see game detatils with **Add to cart** button and **Add to wish list** button

-- You can click on the **Add to cart** button to add this product to your cart but you have to be one of our users, so you should create an account
+- You can click on the **Add to cart** button to add this game to your cart but you have to be one of our users, so you should create an account

+- You can click on the **Add to wish list** button to add this game to your with list but you have to be one of our users, so you should create an account

+- You can click on the **Browse** tab provided in the header to view the browse section or you can search about the game and you will see view all games and when click on it you will go to browse section

+- You can click on the **Cart** tab provided in the header to view your Cart but you have to be one of our users, so you should create an account or login

+- In **Cart** section you will see your games that you added you will see **remove** button

 ## ⛏️ Built Using <a name = "built_using"></a>